 That’s because exercise can improve the severity of the condition.
 If you suspect your parrot has fatty liver disease because it keeps chewing its nails, look out for these symptoms:

 - Overgrown beak

 - Black spots on the beak and toenails

 - Poor feather quality

 - Breathing difficulties

-If you notice any of these symptoms, take your parrot to a vet for an emergency examination.
-Fatty liver disease won’t get better by itself.
+If you notice any of these symptoms, take your parrot to a vet for an examination.

 Why Do Birds Bite Each Other’s Feet?

-If you notice your bird biting your other bird’s feet, you’ll no doubt want to put a stop to it.
-These are the reasons why they do so:
+If you notice your parrot biting your other bird’s feet, you’ll want to put a stop to it.
+Here’s why it happens:

 Parrots are territorial and will bite or peck at each other’s body parts, including the feet, to fight for dominance.
 However, this behavior shouldn’t last long, as asserting dominance over each other isn’t that important in the parrot world.
 Eventually, this will become a way they interact with each other.